glassroom/heinsen_routing/README.md

 #### Example of End-to-End Credit Assignment

 Here is a typical example of end-to-end credit assignment, in this case obtained from three sequential routings trained to route a sequence of hidden states at all depths in a BEiT Transformer to a sequence of predicted scores for ImageNet-1k classification.
 We show the end-to-end credit asigned to every pixel patch at every level of Transformer depth by the top predicted score, corresponding to the label "Cardigan Welsh Corgi."
-The credit assignments are additive, so we sum them over all depths to obtain the credit assigned to each pixel patch. *As you can see, our algorithm assigns credit end-to-end to the dog's body in shallower layers, and to its nose, mouth, ears, and paws in deeper layers*:
+The credit assignments are additive, so we sum them over all depths to obtain the credit assigned to each pixel patch. *As you can see, our algorithm assigns credit end-to-end to the dog's body in shallower layers, and to its nose, mouth, ears, and paws in deeper layers, explaining the top predicted score ("Cardigan Welsh Corgi"):*

 > ![Sample end-to-end credit assignment in vision](assets/fig_sample_credit_assignments_vision_from_paper.png)